johnrbrooks/Sudoku-Game/README.md

 9. Further functionality should be considered throughout creation...

 ## Secondary Functionality...
-1. Force user to input their name and choose a skill level before playing
+1. Add a timer to keep track of the length of time it takes to complete a puzzle
-2. Maintain and record a scoreboard for that individual
-3. Possibly show a percent completion of the board that updates as the user plays...
+2. Display a modal for a successful completion of the puzzle
+3. Add a Light and Dark mode

 ## Project Management Tasks

 ### HTML
 1. Titles
 2. Gameplay Instructions
-3. Buttons for level of play, restart, possibly a scoreboard...
+3. Buttons for level of play, solve puzzle, and possibly start timer...
 4. Gameboard
 5. Buttons for input of numbers into selected square
+6. Signature and Repo link

 ### CSS